wdbo/webdocbook/README.md

 Quick install
 -------------

-1. To install *DocBook*, you will first need [Composer](http://getcomposer.org/) which is required to install all dependencies.
+1. To install *WebDocBook*, you will first need [Composer](http://getcomposer.org/) which is required to install all dependencies.

 2. Once Composer is installed, you just have to run:

-        $ composer create-project atelierspierrot/docbook your/path/to/docbook 2.* --no-dev
+        $ composer create-project wdbo/webdocbook your/path/to/docbook 2.* --no-dev

 3. Configure a virtual-host on your web-server to point to the `www/` directory of your DocBook installation.